Leptodermic corrections to the TOV equations and nuclear astrophysics within the effective surface approximation: Discussions of the results

 Figures~\ref{fig5} and \ref{fig6} show the dimensionless pressure $p^{}_0$, Eq.~(\ref{p0cal}), at zero order and the total pressure $p$, Eq.~(\ref{p01cal}), at the first order over a leptodermic parameter $a/R=0.1$ as function of the radial coordinate $r$ and Schwarzschild metric constant $A_{\rm S}$, relatively.
 The first order contribution $p^{}_1$ of the pressure $p$ is proportional to the dimensional incompressibility parameter $\kappa$, Eq.~(\ref{kappa}).
 As seen from the comparison of Figs.~\ref{fig6} ($\kappa=10$) and \ref{fig5} ($\kappa=0$), the effect of the gravitational field on the pressure is significant near the ES ($r\simg R$) for this change because of the ES correction $p^{}_1$, Eq.~(\ref{p1cal}) at a large dimensionless incompressibility $\kappa$, Eq.~(\ref{kappa}).

 Figures~\ref{fig7} and \ref{fig8} show the cuts of the contour plot of Fig.~\ref{fig6} at $A_{\rm S}\approx 1.15$ corresponding approximately to the typical NS mass $M=1.4M_{\odot}$ and $A_{\rm S}\approx 0.96$ for $M=2.0M_{\odot}$, respectively, as function of the radial coordinate $r$ (in km).
 These NS masses $M$ and approximately the radii by the order of the magnitude were found in the recent experiments presented in Refs.~\cite{GR21,CC20,TR21}; see also the comparison with the theoretical results in Ref.~\cite{OL20}.
-We specify different values of the incompressibility parameter $\kappa$ from a weak (almost nuclear $\kappa=1$) to a strong value ($\kappa=10$) of the gravitational potential.
-As mentioned above, the value $\kappa=0$ is related to the pressure $p^{}_0$ over zero order leptodermic parameter $a/R$; see Fig.~\ref{fig5}.
-For example, one can consider stronger gravitational field up to the value $\kappa=10$ in Fig.~\ref{fig8}.
-For nuclear physics, one has $\kappa\equiv K/(12b^{}_{\rm V})=1.25$ for $K=240 $ MeV, and $b^{}_{\rm V}=16$ MeV (or $K=225$ MeV and $b^{}_V=15$ MeV from Ref.~\cite{AB14}).
+We specify different values of the incompressibility parameter $\kappa$ from a weak (almost nuclear $\kappa=1$) to a strong value ($\kappa=10$) of the gravitational field.
+As mentioned above, the value $\kappa=0$ is related to the pressure $p^{}_0$ for the zero order leptodermic parameter $a/R$; see Fig.~\ref{fig5}.
+For example, one can consider stronger gravitational field up to the value $\kappa=10$ in Figs.~\ref{fig7} and \ref{fig8}.
+For nuclear physics, one has $\kappa\equiv- K/(12b^{}_{\rm V})=1.25$ for $K=240 $ MeV, and $b^{}_{\rm V}=-16$ MeV (or $K=225$ MeV and $b^{}_V=-15$ MeV from Ref.~\cite{AB14}).